Feel-ix-343/markdown-oxide/README.md

 ### Neovim

-1. Given neovim access to the binary.
+1. Given Neovim access to the binary.

     - <details>
          <summary>Cargo Install (from source)</summary>